-For cinema connoisseurs and Rituparno fans, journalist-turned director Ram Kamal Mukherjee’s Season’s Greetings was a delightful 45-minutes tribute to the celebrated filmmaker with subtle references from Ghosh’s films overlapping at various moments, making it an intense watch on Zee5.
+For cinema connoisseurs and Rituparno fans, journalist-turned director Ram Kamal Mukherjee’s Season’s Greetings was a delightful 45-minutes tribute to the celebrated filmmaker with subtle references from Ghosh’s films overlapping at various moments, making it an intense watch, for the first time, on Zee5, earlier this year.

 A chat with Ram Kamal Mukherjee revealed interesting details of this well-scripted, throughly-researched and brilliantly made film.